 - What do my workout habits look like now?
 What did they look like before the pandemic?

 - Am I exercising less than I used to?
 Am I exercising more?

-- Am I spending more time each day sitting?
+- How much time each day do I spent sitting?

 - Did I previously move a lot on my way to the office or in my workplace?
 Now that I am home, is less physical activity automatically built into my day?

 - How does physical activity currently fit into my leisure time?